 Some of my most burned-out executive clients reinvigorated their careers by discovering a creative outlet that refueled them after the workday ended.
 Research at San Francisco State University shows that having a hobby lowers stress and helps you succeed at work.

-So, give yourself permission to try new things and revisit old passions you gave up long ago.
-Setting aside just one hour a week for personal exploration can significantly change your life.
-Who knows?
-Your creative outlet could transform into a thriving business or lead to a new profession down the road.
+Give yourself permission to try new things and revisit old passions you gave up long ago.
+Setting aside just one hour a week for personal exploration can significantly change your life and help you focus on goal setting.

 Did you know that you are more likely to succeed when you develop your natural strengths rather than work on your weaknesses?
 The problem is that you probably don’t know where your true talents lie.